FusionRico/news_finder/README.md

 Feed

-A feed is usually a xml file structure or similar and contain a list of all recent feed.
-It depends from the source how many feed you will get on each request
+A feed is usually a xml file structure or similar and contain a list of all recent news published.
+It depends from the source how many news you will get on each request

 Etag